 Like everyone, I’m craving some adventure and daydreaming future destinations.
 Mexico City might be my first stop.
 It’s a vibrant, energetic city with incredible food around every corner.
 I hopped down there a few summers ago and came back with a list of restaurants to try next someday.

-I hope these tacos are exactly what you need right now.
+I hope these black bean tacos are exactly what you need right now.
 I’ve provided suggestions on ingredient substitutions and alternate sauce ideas below.

 Serve them as-is for an easy dinner, or keep on reading for side dish suggestions!